telhawk-systems/telhawk-proxy/test/scripts/README.md

 # Test Scripts

-This directory contains manual test scripts and HTML test pages for testing various features of gotrack.
+This directory contains manual test scripts and HTML test pages for testing various features of telhawk-proxy.

 ## Shell Scripts